bbauska/meta-react-basics/README.md

 </details>

-Notice how each button "remembers" its own count state and doesn't affect other buttons.
+<p>Notice how each button "remembers" its own count state and doesn't
+affect other buttons.</p>

 <h3>Using Hooks</h3>